KadamShweta04/SAT/server/docs/index.rst

 Setup project
 =============

 This project requires the `lingeling` binary present on the system.
 Currently lingeling does only support UNIX operating systems.
 So the application only runs in UNIX environments.

-But also unix like environments like cygwin [#]_ or Windows Subsystem for Linux (WSL) [#]_ are supported to run lingeling as the application itself does not depend on unix but only on python which is platform independent.
+Fortunately also unix like environments like cygwin [#]_ or Windows Subsystem for Linux (WSL) [#]_ are able to run lingeling.
+The application itself does not depend on UNIX but only on python which is (almost) platform independent.

 .. [#] https://www.cygwin.com/
 .. [#] https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux

-For detailed information on how to build and run the project see the `README.md file <https://github.com/linear-layouts/SAT/blob/master/server/README.md#init-project-workspace>`_
+For detailed information on how to build and run the project see the `README.md file <https://github.com/linear-layouts/SAT/blob/master/server/README.md#init-project-workspace>`_.

 ********************
 Theoretical baseline
 ********************

 This chapter first describes linear layouts and the different types of linear layouts.
-Afterwards it provides insight in how the constraints from the linear layout itself and the additional constraint are encoded with SAT
+Afterwards it provides insight in how the constraints from the linear layout itself and the additional constraint are encoded with SAT.

 Linear layout
 =============

+A linear layout of a graph simply states that all nodes/vertices are on one line, sometimes called spine.
+Each edge can be assigned to a page.
+The additional constraints are that ,depending on the type of the linear layout, there have to be no crossings of edges which are on the same page.
+The combination of node order and edge assignment causes a big problem space for this problem.

-A linear layout of a graph simply states that all nodes are on one line.
-The interesting thing on such a layout is the order in which the nodes appear and how the edges are placed around this nodes.
-The two linear layouts used in the application are book embeddings and queues.
-The sample graph to demonstrate this two layouts will be the Goldner–Harary graph shown in this image.
+The two types of linear layouts used in the application are book embeddings and queues.
+The sample graph to demonstrate this two types will be the Goldner–Harary graph shown in :numref:`gh`.

 .. _gh:
 .. figure:: _static/graphs/gh.png